-I must admit that price is the number one thing holding me back from booking a tour right now.
+I must admit that price is the number one thing holding me back from booking a group travel tour right now.
 While travelling any place can be expensive, there is flexibility in how you spend your money.
 It always seems less expensive if you don’t have to pay the whole chunk upfront.

 Accommodations and dining issues

 This is definitely one thing that can be a hit or a miss.
 While most tours offer dietary options, there is no guarantee that they will be good ones.
 Some places might not have the ingredients or availability of products to suit your needs.